 Intermittent fasting has been around for hundreds of years.
 From a neuroscience perspective, caloric restriction and intermittent fasting can have significant positive effects on both the brain and body.
-A recent article in the New England Journal of Medicine states that intermittent fasting can have broad-spectrum benefits for many health conditions such as obesity, heart and neurologic issues.
-Sustained fasting regimens maintained over months or even years may also improve memory along with executive function, and overall cognition.
+A recent article in the New England Journal of Medicine states that intermittent fasting can have broad-spectrum benefits for many health conditions such as obesity, and heart and neurologic issues.
+Sustained fasting regimens maintained over months or even years may also improve memory executive function, and overall cognition.

 While many choose to adopt an intermittent fasting diet for weight management, there are plenty of other health reasons to consider it.
-Interestingly enough, research suggests that fasting may also help support healthy blood sugar levels, support a healthy response to inflammation and keep your heart and brain healthy and strong.
+Interestingly enough, research suggests that fasting may also help support healthy blood sugar levels, support a healthy response to inflammation, and keep your heart and brain healthy and strong.
 From fasting for a few days every week to simply switching up your eating schedule, intermittent fasting (IMF) is a simple strategy that can help you make major strides in your health.

 What Is Intermittent Fasting?